cakephp/docs/en/development/configuration.rst

     or arrays (``false``).
 This option is being treated as disabled by default.
     See the :ref:`File Uploads section <request-file-uploads>` in the Request & Response Objects chapter for more information.

-    .. versionadded:: 3.9.0
-        Support for uploaded files as objects in the request data was added in version 3.9.0
 Security.salt
     A random string used in hashing.
 This value is also used as the HMAC salt when doing symetric encryption.